 Hydrocodone

-Hydrocodone: Uses, Side Effects, Abuse, Addiction
+Hydrocodone: Uses, Dosage, Side Effects, Abuse, Addiction

 Hydrocodone is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.
 Hydrocodone is used to relieve severe pain.
 Hydrocodone is only used to treat people who are expected to need medication to relieve severe pain around-the-clock for a long time and who cannot be treated with other medications or treatments.
 Hydrocodone extended-release (long-acting) capsules or extended-release tablets should not be used to treat pain that can be controlled by medication that is taken as needed.